-Very Reverend Archpriest
+Very Reverend Father

 Father George Kevorkian was born in Brooklyn, New York and was baptized in St. Nicholas Antiochian Orthodox Cathedral, taking the baptized name George.
 He attended St. Nicholas Cathedral in Brooklyn for 34 years, serving in many capacities both locally, and on a regional level.